Kuchengeschmack/Kuchengeschmack.github.io/README.md

 ## How-to 🤔

-To serve the project, type `yarn run start`.
+To serve the project, type `pnpm start`.

 Then, open your favorite browser at `http://localhost:4200`.